mohamadbadran/Logistic-Regression---Titanic-Survival/README.md

 .Target class: Survived: Survival (0 = No, 1 = Yes)

-The dataset includes some features that do not affect our results like PassengerID... so we will omit these features to make a better model.
+The dataset includes some features that do not affect our predictions like PassengerID... so we will omit these features to make a better model.

 =======
 >>>>>>> 8025a07afc566fb6d92d35ec04a0f5c2d5d143ab